Island of Terror: Plot

 Thinking the doctors are at the castle, Constable Harris bikes up there to tell them about the discovery of a dead, boneless horse, only to wander into the laboratory's "test animals" room and be killed by an offscreen tentacled creature, the result of Dr Phillips's experiments.
 The creatures, dubbed "silicates" by West and Stanley, kill their victims by injecting a bone-dissolving enzyme into their bodies.
 The silicates prove difficult to kill, as Stanley, West and Merrill learn when Landers tries to kill one at the castle with an axe, but is himself killed.
 During this first encounter they learn that the silicates reproduce by dividing.
-Later discovering that they divide every few hours, the scientists calculate that the island will be totally infested in just a few days.
+Later discovering that they divide every six hours, the scientists calculate that the island will be totally infested in just a few days.

 After learning all they can from the late Dr Phillips's notes, West and Stanley recruit the islanders, led by Roger Campbell, to attack the silicates.
 Their initial attempts are unsuccessful.
 But when one is found dead, West and Stanley deduce the creatures can be destroyed using the rare isotope Strontium-90.
 They obtain enough isotope to contaminate a herd of cattle and the silicates feed on these.
 At first, there seems to be no effect.
 Silicates break into the community hall and kill many islanders.
 West, Merrill, and some surviving residents barricade themselves in the clinic with Stanley until the Strontium 90 kills the silicates.

 The story ends with evacuation and medical teams inbound from the mainland, and West commenting on how fortunate they were that this outbreak was confined to an island.
 Had it happened on the mainland, he notes, they might never have stopped them in time.
 This sets up an epilogue and a visit to the satellite programme, in Japan, where the technicians are duplicating Phillips' work with the inevitable result.
 A technician walks down a corridor, hears a strange noise and investigates before screaming.